The Commemoration Hall is a substantial stone building consisting of a large main hall, a smaller meeting room with bar facilities and a kitchen.

 Rooms: Main hall (14.4 m x 7.5 m), maximum capacity 150.
 Meeting room (5.6 m x 4.6 m), maximum capacity 30.

 Heating: The hall is heated throughout by gas central heating.

 Maximum Capacity: The Hall is licensed for up to 150 users.

-Facilities: A a well equipped kitchen (4.7 m x 4.0 m) with modern range cooker, refrigerator, microwave and commercial dishwasher.
+Facilities: WiFi is available throughout the Hall.
+There is a well-equipped kitchen (4.7 m x 4.0 m) with modern range cooker, refrigerator, microwave and commercial dishwasher.

 Equipment: Flexible staging can be erected in the Hall and elsewhere when needed; a PA system with induction loop is also available.
 The main hall is also equipped with projection equipment for DVDs, video or computer, with digital projector, large screen, and sound system.